Rafael09ED/Arma/mods/Survivable Crashes/readme.md

 Allows the crew of a vehicle to survive it's destruction and escape harmed.

-Works with ACE and Vanilla.
+Works with Vanilla and ACE3.
 Activated and customizable with a module in the editor.
+ACE must have Prevent Instant Death enabled.

+### Dependencies:

+- CBA

 ### Change Log: